Steve Bannon to be released from prison next week, Bureau of Prisons says, despite his attempts for earlier exit

 A trial in that case is set for December.

-CNN’s Kaitlin Collins, John Miller, Sabrina Shulman and Lauren del Valle contributed to this report.
+CNN’s Kaitlan Collins, John Miller, Sabrina Shulman and Lauren del Valle contributed to this report.

 The-CNN-Wire

-Note: This report has been updated with additional details.